PatriciaDros/Project_Management_Dashboard/README.md

 ---

 This project has been **an amazing journey**, combining **data wrangling, modeling, analytics, and automation**.
-From messy Excel downloads to a functioning, scalable KPI dashboard, it reflects **a full end-to-end analytics workflow** and my growth as a data professional.
+From messy Excel downloads to a functioning, scalable KPI dashboard, it reflects **a full end-to-end analytics workflow** and my growth as a data professional!